jwilsson/domtokenlist/README.md

 # DOMTokenList shim

 A super strict shim/polyfill for [DOMTokenList](http://dom.spec.whatwg.org/#interface-domtokenlist), classList and relList.
+Small, < 1 kB minified and gzipped (~ 2kB minified).

 ## Usage
 All you need to do is include the JavaScript file and everything will be ready to go.